Search & SEO //

 What makes Brave different isn’t just the privacy claims.
 It’s the Goggles feature, which lets you apply custom filters to your results.
 Want to exclude major media outlets and only see indie blogs?
 There’s a Goggle for that.
 Want to filter out SEO-optimized content farms?
 Done.
 It’s like someone finally gave the user a set of knobs instead of a single “search” button.

 Startpage takes a clever middle path: it serves you Google’s actual results, but strips out all the tracking.
 Think of it as wearing Google’s clothes but refusing to give Google your home address.
 For people who like Google’s result quality but hate Google’s data practices, Startpage is the obvious answer.
+One note of caution: Startpage was acquired by an advertising company, and some privacy communities on Reddit have raised concerns about fingerprinting.
+It’s still far more private than Google, but purists may prefer Brave.

 Pro Tip: If you’re switching for privacy, change your browser’s default search engine (not just your bookmark).
 Most people forget this step and end up using Google out of muscle memory every time they type in the address bar.